-Type Signal Connector Pin No. Signal Status Meaning Output /NEAD ON (closed) The Servomotor has reached a point near to positioning completion. /NEAR Must Must be allocated.
+Type Signal Connector Pin No. Signal Status Meaning Output /NEAR Marat la a alla a ata al ON (closed) The Servomotor has reached a point near to positioning completion.
+Output /INEAN Must be allocated.
 OFF (open) The Servomotor has not reached a point near to positioning completion.